 - e.
 Depending on the Snap Shot File Saving settings, you may be prompted for a file name after each snapshot (unless Auto-name files is selected) - f.
-When you are done taking snapshots, you will need to press the 'Do not Change button is pressed for a second time.
-Again, if the averaged until the 'Continuously Update' button is not activated, you will also need to press the 'Apply All Settings' button before both starting and stopping the time-averaged image.
+When you are done taking snapshots, you will need to press the 'Do not Change uDevices button to exit snapshot mode.